ISLAMIC STATE OF AFGHANISTAN

 funded and armed the Islamic resistance for a variety of motives.
 Many figures who later became well-known, such as

 Osama bin Laden, received their military training in Afghanistan.

-In 1989 Mikhail Gorbachev pulled the Soviet forces
+out, and in 1992 the Communist regime collapsed.
 Attempts to establish a stable regime in place of the Communists soon failed, and the country lapsed

 This regime soon aroused armed opposition, mainly in the Turkic-speaking north, but received crucial support from